Genetic architecture of microbial behaviors, adaptation, and evolution

 Ab initio genotype-phenotype association reveals the intrinsic modularity of genetic networks.

 Molecular Systems Biology 2006; 2:2006.0005.
 Epub 2006 Jan 31.
-PDF

 (Slonim N, Elemento O, equal contribution) and Tavazoie S